The Bar (radio network)

-The Bar is a 24-hour music network produced by Waitt Radio Networks.
-Its playlist is composed of Country/Rock music spanning from the 1960s to today from artists such as George Strait, The Eagles, Toby Keith, Bob Seger & The Silver Bullet Band, Johnny Cash, etc. that mainly targets listeners ages 18–54.
-This satellite-driven feed has got its name from a Bar, an establishment that usually serves alcoholic beverages to its customers.
+The Bar was a 24-hour music network produced by Waitt Radio Networks.
+Its playlist was composed of Country/Rock music spanning from the 1960s to the 2000s from artists such as George Strait, The Eagles, Toby Keith, Bob Seger & The Silver Bullet Band, and Johnny Cash.
+It mainly targeted listeners ages 18–54.
+The satellite-driven feed got its name from a Bar, an establishment that usually serves alcoholic beverages to its customers.

-Although "The Bar" will not be affected by the acquisition of Waitt Radio Networks by Triton Media Group, it will likely be relocated into Dial Global's portfolio.
+Waitt Radio Networks was acquired by Triton Media Group in 2008.
+The network's formats were eventually managed by Dial Global (later Westwood One) following a merger in 2011.

-While most affiliates use "The Bar" imagery, one station (in a dry i.e. no alcohol sales area) uses an alternative of "The West Texas JukeBox".
-That station is KBXJ Los Ybanez, Texas.
+While most affiliates used "The Bar" imagery, one station (in a dry i.e. no alcohol sales area) formerly used the alternative branding of "The West Texas JukeBox."
+That station was KBXJ in Los Ybanez, Texas (now a Jack FM affiliate).